E. Christian Wells, Ph.D.

 Tampa, FL 33620-8100 USA

-I am Professor of Anthropology, Director of the Center for Brownfields Research, and Director of the U.S. Peace Corps Coverdell Fellows Program in Applied Anthropology at the University of South Florida, where I have served previously as the Founding Director of the Office of Sustainability and as Deputy Director of the Patel School of Global Sustainability.
+I am Professor of Anthropology, Director of the Center for Brownfields Research and Redevelopment, and Director of the U.S. Peace Corps Coverdell Fellows Program in Applied Anthropology at the University of South Florida, where I have served previously as the Founding Director of the Office of Sustainability and as Deputy Director of the Patel School of Global Sustainability.
 I currently serve as Advisor to the Board of Directors of the Florida Brownfields Association and as a member of the Editorial Board for American Anthropologist.